Vorkytaka/mini_tea/packages/mini_tea/README.md

 This is your business logic.
 It must be __pure__ function.

+Think about it as a state machine of business logic.

 ```dart
 Next<State, Effect> update(State state, Msg message) {
   switch(message) {